ry4npw/dragonrealms-dobby/README.md

 ##### Advanced Startup

 You can specify the IP and port numbers to bind to.
-For example, if you wanted to also capture traffice to eaccess.play.net you would run a second instance of from a second command line:
+For example, if you wanted to also capture traffic to eaccess.play.net you would run a second instance of from a second command line:
 ```bash
 $ java -jar dobby-{version}.jar {localPort} {remoteIP} {remotePort}
 $ java -jar dobby-{version}.jar 7900 199.188.208.135 7900